What Are the 7 Stages of Vascular Dementia?

 6. Severe Cognitive Decline

 Living independently is usually not possible at stage six.
 This is the stage at which symptoms such as incontinence and difficulties swallowing may appear.
 People with stage six dementia can still recognize loved ones, but they may be extremely confused most of the time.
 Changes in behaviour are also possible, with hostility and anger being typical.
-Patients with stage 6 vascular dementia need around-the-clock care and will benefit from treatment than can contain some of the symptoms caused by the disease.
+Patients with stage 6 vascular dementia need around-the-clock care and will benefit from treatment that can contain some of the symptoms caused by the disease.

 7. Very Severe Cognitive Decline